etigui/smarthepia/LOGIN.md

 Born: Janvier 1990  1
 Gender: custom
 What is your gender: Building
-refer to me as: other
+Refer to me as: other
-recovery adddress: guignard.etienne@gmail.com
+Recovery adddress: guignard.etienne@gmail.com

 ## Ubuntu 18.04 and ssh
 Username: smarthepia